 Such broad job requirements mean that corporate lawyers must specialize in many different aspects of the law.
 Major specialties that relate to corporate law include tax law, contract law, accounting law, and securities law.
 The main focus of many corporate lawyers is therefore to understand how these different aspects of the law relate to the companies who employ them.

 In most cases, a corporate lawyer’s salary will start somewhere between $30,000 and $100,000 a year, depending on the size, location and financial condition of the employer.
 The best graduates of top law schools can expect much higher salaries and lucrative careers right after they graduate if they have the right skill set and have performed well during their internships.
 The Forbes website lists several first rate programs, such as Columbia Law School, whose graduates can expect an average starting salary of $168,000.

 Other institutions that produce top earners in the field include Stanford University, the University of Chicago, Harvard University, and the University of Virginia.
 Most graduates of US law schools, however, will have to settle for a more modest pay check, even if they land a job in the relatively profitable field of corporate law.

-According to PayScale, the average annual salary of a corporate lawyer in 2014 was $98,823.
+According to PayScale, the average salary of a corporate lawyer in 2024 is $113,229.
 Corporate lawyers are paid for their knowledge and experience, both of which have a strong effect on salary.
 Lawyers who find their niche in corporate law and remain with the same company can expect to see their paychecks to increase every year.